-Situated in Harrismith and Tshiame in the Eastern Free State, MAP SEZ is strategically located on the N3 national road, halfway between Johannesburg and Durban.
+Situated in Harrismith and Tshiame in the Eastern Free State, the Maluti-A-Phofung (MAP) SEZ is strategically located on the N3 national road, halfway between Johannesburg and Durban.

 MAP SEZ offers 1 038 hectares of land for industrial development.
 Since the Durban port is the busiest in the southern hemisphere, it therefore means that the N3 carries the majority of the traffic to different locations in South Africa and neighbouring countries such as Lesotho and Swaziland.
 Through its cross-docking precinct and its logistics and warehousing sectors, the MAP SEZ presents itself as a solution to lighten the traffic pressure on the N3.